dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 expressions.
 This means that we can allow those other non-redirecting generative constructors to coexist with a primary constructor.*

-A compile-time error occurs if the name of the primary constructor is the same as the name of a constructor in the body.

-*Moreover, it is an error if two constructor declarations in the body have the same name.
-This is just restating a compile-time error that we already have.*

 The declaring parameter list of the primary constructor introduces a new scope, the _primary initializer scope_, whose enclosing scope is the body scope of _D_.
-Every primary parameter is entered into this scope.
+Each of the parameters in said parameter list is introduced into this scope.

 The same parameter list also introduces the _primary parameter scope_, whose enclosing scope is also the body scope of the class.
-Every primary parameter which is not declaring, not initializing, and not a super parameter is entered into this scope.
+Every primary parameter which is not declaring, not initializing, and not a super parameter is introduced into this scope.

 The primary initializer scope is the current scope for the initializing expression, if any, of each non-late instance variable declaration.
 It is